memfault/interrupt/_posts/2019-10-08-unit-testing-basics.md

 These alternate implementations of modules have different types.
 Let's explain them.

-- **Fakes** will be a working implementation, but will usually substitute its dependencies with something simpler and easier for a test environment.
+- **Fakes** are a working implementation, but will usually substitute their dependencies with something simpler and easier for a test environment.
   Example: an in-memory key/value store vs a NOR Flash backed Key/Value store.
-- **Stubs** will be an implementation that returns canned values, generally always returning valid or invalid values.
+- **Stubs** are a trivial implementation that returns canned values, generally always returning valid or invalid values.
 - **Mocks** are an implementation that is controlled by the unit test.
 They can be pre-programmed with return values, check values of arguments, and help